This Is Why Rachel Bloom Bought (Not Borrowed) Her Emmys Gown

 Rachel Bloom may be a fashion pro, but she ran into a make-it-work moment when getting ready for the 2017 Emmys.

-The Crazy Ex-Girlfriend star had her heart set on wearing a beautiful black Gucci gown for the evening, but when she couldn't get the fashion house to lend her the outfit, she took matters into her own hands—by buying it outright.
+The Crazy Ex-Girlfriend star had her eye on a beautiful black Gucci gown for the evening, so when she ran into trouble convincing several fashion brands to dress her, she took matters into her own hands—by buying the Gucci dress outright.

 "I can resell it; I'm at the place I can afford it," she said on the pre-show red carpet.
 "I've said in an interview before that it's hard to get places to lend me stuff because I'm not a size 0 ...
 I can always re-sell it on The RealReal."